DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/commonAxisSettings/constantLineStyle/label/font/font.md

 ---
 ---
 ##### shortDescription
-Specifies font options for a constant line label.
+Specifies font properties for a constant line label.

 ---